seandenigris/XML-Parser/repository/XML-Tests-Parser.package/XMLRecordingListObserver.class/README.md

-This observer records notifications in a queue.
+This observer records notifications using an XMLMessageRecorder.